tibeal/fieloelrmassupdate/Instalation/ELRplusPRP/InstallGuide.md

 > **Fielo CMS** App > **Sites** Tab

 By the first time in this page you will be asked to create a new Site Layout.
-We recomend using the _Create It_ link.
+We recommend using the _Create It_ link.

-There you will chose your Site Name, Look & Feel and Template.
+There you will choose your Site Name, Look & Feel and Template.

 We recomend the following:

 - **Look & Feel - Themes**: The only one available
 - **Template**: Header + Footer

-Then, edit your site and chose **Fielo** as your **Salesforce Site**.
+Then, edit your site and choose **Fielo** as your **Salesforce Site**.

-After that, still in the Sites tab create some pages.
-We suggest creating the following pages from it's models:
+After that, still in the Sites tab, create some pages.
+We suggest creating the following pages from its models:

 - **FieloPLT**
   - Home